wildfly-extras/wildfly-jar-maven-plugin/examples/jib-layers/README.md

 # JAX-RS WildFly bootable jar Jib generated image

-We are using the packaged jar and WAR support of Java Image Builder Jib.
+We are using the packaged JAR and WAR support of Java Image Builder Jib.
-This example separates the creation of a hollow bootable jar Jib image from the application JIB image.
+This example separates the creation of a hollow bootable JAR Jib image from the application JIB image.
 This allows for efficient application image build.
-The bootable jar is built only once.
+The bootable JAR is built only once.

-* To build the hollow jar JIB image
+* To build the hollow JAR JIB image

   * cd server-layer
   * mvn package